logzio/terraform-provider-logzio/docs/resources/log_shipping_token.md

 Provides a Logz.io log shipping token resource.
 This can be used to create and manage Logz.io log shipping tokens.

-* Learn more about log alerts in the [Logz.io Docs](https://docs.logz.io/api/#tag/Manage-log-shipping-tokens)
+* Learn more about log shipping tokens in the [Logz.io Docs](https://docs.logz.io/api/#tag/Manage-log-shipping-tokens)

 ## Argument Reference